Kerala reports 41,971 cases; pathogen strain more virulent, says CM | Health

 So far, 1,69,09,361 samples have been tested.

-Enough ambulancesshould be ensured at treatment centres, he said, adding motor bikes can never replace ambulances, referring to an incident in which a seriously ill patient was transported on a bike from Punnapra domiciliary centre in Alappuzhadistrict to save the person's life as ambulance was not available.
+Enough ambulances should be ensured at treatment centres, he said, adding motorbikes can never replace ambulances, referring to an incident in which a seriously ill patient was transported on a bike from Punnapra domiciliary centre in Alappuzha district to save the person's life as the ambulance was not available.

 With lockdown coming into force in the state from today, the chief minister said the response of the people on the first day was satisfactory.